-What is the difference between pre-engineering, general engineering, and engineering?
+What is the difference between Engineering Track 1, 2, and 3?

 The Statler College of Engineering and Mineral Resources accepts students into one of three bachelor's degree tracks, which are based primarily on math preparation.
 The purpose for having these tracks is to provide a curriculum that is tailored to your specific level of academic preparation.
 These various tracks maximize your chance for a successful first-year experience.
 For more information about these tracks visit the catalog.